LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 Each outcome is tracked and reported on as part of the Report Builder, so you can fully analyze the results.

-### Step 1 - Prequisite steps
+### Step 1 - Enable the feature

-Before you can dive into creating survey bots in Conversation Builder, there are a few, prerequisite setup steps that must be performed.

-#### Step 1A - Disable Bot Studio

-If you're an existing Bot Studio user, you'll need to disable Bot Studio before beginning with survey bots in Conversation Builder.
-The two *cannot* be run side by side, which also means you'll need to recreate your existing Bot Studio survey bots in Conversation Builder.

-**To disable Bot Studio**

-1. a
-2. b
-3. c

-#### Step 1B - Enable survey bots in Conversation Builder

-To enable survey bots in Conversation Builder, please contact your LivePerson account representative.
-This is done by LivePerson enabling the following AC feature flags:
+Before you can dive into creating survey bots in Conversation Builder, contact your LivePerson account representative to have the feature enabled in Conversation Builder.
+This is done by LivePerson enabling the following AC feature flags behind the scenes:

 * Common.API_User_Login
 * Common.Async_Messaging
 * Common.Messaging_Survey
 * Common.RichContent

-#### Step 1C - Migrate your existing bots

-If you have
+{: .important}
+If you're an existing Bot Studio user with survey bots built in Bot Studio, be aware that Bot Studio and Conversation Builder cannot run side by side.
+Afer enabling survey bots in Conversation Builder, you'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.

 ### Step 2 - Create the survey bot